typhoon1zero2/fashionBlog/README.md

  - Wrap all of the list item tags in an unordered list tag
  - Place the unordered list inside the the nav tag and give it attributes for `aria-label="Main Navigation"` and `role="navigation"`

+ 6. Mark up both of the blog posts using the [`article`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) tag.
+ 7. Use this [W3C WAI Guideline](https://www.w3.org/WAI/tips/developing/#use-mark-up-to-convey-meaning-and-structure) example, to help you structure your blog post content.
+Follow the pattern!
+Make sure there is a `p` tag that contains some lorem ipsum text (Remember you can create this with Emmet by typing `p>lorem` and pressing tab)!
+ 8. Make sure your images all have `alt` attributes so that they are accessible.
+ 9. Inside the page footer, use the same technique you used earlier to create a semantic and accessible navigation, using a wrapping `nav` tag, unordered list and the aria attributes.
+ 10. Add a copyright in the `footer`.
+For the &copy; symbol, use an [html entity](https://www.w3schools.com/html/html_entities.asp).